-Welcome to the public comment version of The Sedona Conference Commentary on Data Privacy and Security Issues in Mergers & Acquisitions Practice, a project of The Sedona Conference Working Group 11 on Data Security and Privacy Liability (WG11).
+Welcome to the final, May 2019 version of The Sedona Conference Commentary on Data Privacy and Security Issues in Mergers & Acquisitions Practice, a project of The Sedona Conference Working Group 11 on Data Security and Privacy Liability (WG11).
+This final version of the Commentary supersedes the public comment version published in May 2018.
 This is one of a series of Working Group commentaries published by The Sedona Conference, a 501(c)(3) research and educational institute dedicated to the advanced study of law and policy in the areas of antitrust law, complex litigation, and intellectual property rights.
 The mission of The Sedona Conference is to move the law forward in a reasoned and just way.

-The Sedona Conference acknowledges the efforts of Drafting Team Leader Sara Romine, who has moved this project forward through its various stages.
+The Sedona Conference acknowledges Drafting Team Leader Sara Romine for her leadership and commitment to the project.
 We also thank drafting team members Jay Brudz, Craig Carpenter, Cordero Delgadillo, Charlyn Ho, Daniel Meyers, Dana Post, John Rosenthal, Jeff Sharer, and James Sherer for their efforts and commitments in time and attention to this project.
+We thank Anand Shah and Maria Garrett for their assistance.
 Finally, we thank David Moncure for his guidance and input as the WG11 Steering Committee Liaison to the drafting team.

 In addition to the drafters, this nonpartisan, consensus-based publication represents the collective effort of other members of WG11 who reviewed, commented on, and proposed edits to early drafts that were circulated for feedback from the Working Group membership.
 Other members provided feedback at WG11 annual and midyear meetings where drafts of this Commentary were the subject of dialogue.
+The publication was also subject to a period of public comment.
 On behalf of The Sedona Conference, I thank all of them for their contributions.